MiddelkoopT/nautilus-tutorial/ReadMe.md

 # Nautilus Tutorial
 *Copyright 2021 Internet2.
 Code licensed Apache License v2.0.
 Documentation licensed CC BY-SA 4.0*

 Tutorial for Nautilus (https://nautilus.optiputer.net/).
-Follow the tutorial to get access Nautilus.
+Follow the directions on the Nautilus website to get access Nautilus.

 Save the Nautilus credentials `config` file to this directory and source the `environment.sh` file to use `kubectl`.
 ```bash